dabeaz-course/practical-python/Notes/02_Working_with_data/05_Collections.md

 This is only a small taste of what counters provide.
 However, if you ever find yourself needing to tabulate values, you should consider using one.

+### Commentary: collections module

+The `collections` module is one of the most useful library modules in all of Python.
+In fact, we could do an extended tutorial on just that.
+However, doing so now would also be a distraction.
+For now, put `collections` on your list of bedtime reading for later.

 [Contents](../Contents) \| [Previous (2.4 Sequences)](04_Sequences) \| [Next (2.6 List Comprehensions)](06_List_comprehension)